KOBENDigital/bento.editor/src/Bento.Editor/readme.txt

        ▐████▄▄▄▄█████   ████▄▄▄▄▄▄▄██  ▄▄█████    ▄████▄▄▄  ████▄▄▄▄  ████▄▄▄▄▄████
         ▀█████████▀▀      ▀████████▀   ███████▌   ████████   ▀██████   ▀████████▀▀

-Bento Editor for Umbraco 8 has been installed
+Bento Editor for Umbraco has been installed

-The Bento Editor is a content block editor for Umbraco 8 that takes advantage of the infinite editing features of Umbraco 8.
+The Bento Editor is a content block editor for Umbraco that takes advantage of the infinite editing features of Umbraco.
 The aim of Bento is to simplify the experience of creating creative layouts in Umbraco without compromising brand and design standards.
 It is heavily inspired by the best parts of the original Umbraco Grid Editor with the DTGE plugin, but with the simplicity of editors such as Stacked Content.